Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-api-2.md

 ### Publish staging version changes

-Publish staging version in the main branch to make them available in Amplitude Analytics.
+Publish staging version in the main branch to make it available in Amplitude Analytics.

 #### Example mutation